COVID-19 Fattens Up Our Body’s Cells to Fuel Its Viral Takeover

 Authors of the paper from PNNL include Kyle, Thomas Metz, Lisa Bramer and Joon-Yong Lee.
 OHSU authors are Tafesse, first author Scotland Farley, Hans Leier, Jules Weinstein, Timothy Bates and Carsten Schultz.

-The work was funded by the National Institute of Allergy and Infectious Diseases (grant RO1AI141549), the National Heart, Lung, and Blood Institute (T32HL083808), and the National Institute of Environmental Health Sciences (U2CES030170), all part of the National Institutes of Health.
+The work was funded by the National Heart, Lung, and Blood Institute (T32HL083808) and the National Institute of Environmental Health Sciences (U2CES030170), both part of the National Institutes of Health.
 PNNL also supported the work.
 The team made the lipid measurements using mass spectrometry at EMSL, the Environmental Molecular Sciences Laboratory, a DOE Office of Science user facility located at PNNL.

 # # #